2020 United States presidential election in North Dakota: Democratic caucuses

 The North Dakota Democratic–NPL Party held a firehouse caucus on March 10, 2020.

 Republican caucuses

 The North Dakota Republican Party held a non-binding firehouse caucus on March 10, 2020, with incumbent President Donald Trump running unopposed.

-The party will then formally select their 29 Republican National Convention delegates, unpledged to any particular candidate at the state party convention.
+The party then formally selected their 29 Republican National Convention delegates, unpledged to any particular candidate at the state party convention.
 The state party convention was originally scheduled for March 27–29, but due to concerns over the COVID-19 pandemic it was ultimately cancelled.